MistaRhee/btReader/README.md

 I'm not even there yet, but

 $make
+$make clean

-is usually how this works (I think).
-When it actually works, it'll only be tested under GNU/Linux.
+is usually how this works.
+MAKE SURE YOU CLEAN (YOU DON'T WANT TO BE A DIRTY PERSON When it actually works, it'll only be tested under GNU/Linux.
 Should work for Windows with a few tweaks I guess.

 Dependencies
 ------------